felixse/FluentTerminal/MOSH_README.md

     mosh user@host

-This will initiate a `mosh` session with default options (i.e. port range will default to `60000:61000`, etc.).
+This will initiate a `mosh` session with default options (i.e. port range will default to `60000:61000`).

 `mosh` additionally supports many more command-line arguments.
 In fact, it's almost completely compliant to [mosh(1) - Linux man page](https://linux.die.net/man/1/mosh). `mosh` is defined there as: